fioprotocol/fio.relic/docs/deployment.md

 exp-relic-username = chronicle_user
 exp-relic-password = password123!
 ```

+Note: The config attributes above will connect to FIO Nodes state history plugin (_host_) at 127.0.0.1 and PostgreSQL (_exp-relic-host_) at 127.0.0.1.
+Update these and any other attributes based on your environment.

 For more information, i.e. advanced configuration options, refer to the FIO.Chronicle [README](https://github.com/fioprotocol/fio.chronicle/blob/develop/README.md#build-and-install-instructions) for build and installation instructions as well as the [advanced configuration](https://github.com/fioprotocol/fio.chronicle/blob/develop/docs/advanced-config.md).